webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Foci/Shepherds-the-Community.md

 ---
 aliases:
-- "Shepherds the Community"
+  - Shepherds the Community
 tags:
   - Compendium/CSRD/en/Foci
   - Focus/Category/Support
+title: Shepherds the Community
+collection: Foci
+kind: Compendium
 ---
 ## Shepherds the Community
 You keep the place where you live safe from all danger.